 The territories formerly comprising the socialist Federal Republic of Yugoslavia

 * Venezuelan visitors who have new secure fingerprint passports issued since 2007 will be allowed to enter the United Kingdom without applying for a visa

-If you are a non-visa national, you can get your passport stamped as a student visitor (allowing you to study for a maximum of six months) free on arrival in the UK.
+If you are a non-visa national, you can get your passport stamped as a Short-term student (allowing you to study for a maximum of six months) free on arrival in the UK.
 However, remember that it might be safer for you to apply for a visa from your country regardless.

-Please note: If you are a non-visa national and only have an Entry Clearance Student Visitor Visa stamp in your passport, you should carry the following documentation if you decide to travel out of the UK during your course: your course confirmation letter, your visa letter and any other TRW documentation which you may have.
+Please note: If you are a non-visa national and only have an Entry Clearance Short-term student Visa stamp in your passport, you should carry the following documentation if you decide to travel out of the UK during your course: your course confirmation letter, your visa letter and any other TRW documentation which you may have.
 Please see somebody at reception if you are unsure of what you should carry with you.